apache/hudi/rfc/rfc-45/rfc-45.md

 1. From an external process, users can issue a CREATE INDEX or similar statement to trigger indexing for an existing table.
-    1. This will add a `<instant_time>.index.requested` to the timeline, which contains the indexing plan.
+    1. This will schedule INDEX action and add a `<instant_time>.index.requested` to the timeline, which contains the indexing plan.
+Index scheduling will also initialize the filegroup for the partitions for which indexing is planned.
     2. From here on, the index building process will continue to build an index up to instant time `t`, where `t` is the latest completed instant time on the timeline without any
        "holes" i.e. no pending async operations prior to it.
     3. The indexing process will write these out as base files within the corresponding metadata partition.
 A metadata partition cannot be used if there is any pending indexing action against it.
+As and when indexing is completed for a partition, then table config (`hoodie.properties`) will be updated to indicate that partition is available for reads or synchronous updates.
+Hudi table config will be the source of truth for the current state of metadata index.

 2. Any inflight writers (i.e. with instant time `t'` > `t`)  will check for any new indexing request on the timeline prior to preparing to commit.